DAOhaus/paper/README.md

 <b id="f1">1</b> This [Wiki Article](https://en.wikipedia.org/wiki/Agile_software_development) describes Agile software development as a set of values and principles for software development under which requirements and solutions evolve through the collaborative effort of self-organizing cross functional teams.
 It advocates adaptive planning, evolutionary development, early delivery, and continuous improvement, and it encourages rapid and flexible response to change. [↩](#a1)

-<b id="f2">2</b> Generally, Bauhas design attempts to solve functional issues with a minimum of decorative embellishment.
+<b id="f2">2</b> Generally, Bauhaus design attempts to solve functional issues with a minimum of decorative embellishment.
 This is not to be confused with a minimalist aesthetic which may actually impinge on functionality for the sake of appearance promoting a "less is more" mentality.
 [Bauhaus Wiki](https://en.wikipedia.org/wiki/Bauhaus) for more info.[↩](#a2)

 <b id="f3">3</b> This number is visually and interestingly represented via [this website](http://www.usdebtclock.org/) but is a common estimate.[↩](#a3)

-<b id="f4">4</b> Middlemen for logictial reasons may not be needed, however there is still a place for representation for efficiency of time, and depth of subject knowledge.
+<b id="f4">4</b> Middlemen for logistical reasons may not be needed, however there is still a place for representation for efficiency of time, and depth of subject knowledge.
 For example I don’t have the time or experience to become an expert in the complexities of how to build a skyscraper, so on a particular project I’d like to proxy my vote to someone I know with that experience.
 However, I don’t want them making decisions on my behalf about other things like health care. [↩](#a4)

 <b id="f5">5</b>  The [Washington Post](https://www.washingtonpost.com/investigations/pentagon-buries-evidence-of-125-billion-in-bureaucratic-waste/2016/12/05/e0668c76-9af6-11e6-a0ed-ab0774c1eaa5_story.html?utm_term=.e18a99003420) wrote an interesting article with some nice graphs. [↩](#a5)